Sujatha Aththanayaka: Personal life

-She was born on 12 May 1942 in Kelaniya as the third of the family with five siblings.
+She was born on 12 May 1942 in Kelaniya as the third of five siblings.
 Her father Mudunkotuwa Munasinghe Arachchige Dharmadasa Perera was a police sergeant.
 Her mother Gertrude Margaret Wolboff aka Vimala Kantha was a tower hall actress and singer.
 She started education in 1947 from Wedamulla Maha Vidyalaya, Kelaniya.
 She has two sisters and two brothers.
-Her sister Ranjani Perera is a renowned dance teacher and younger brother Susil Perera is a popular comedian and a musician.
+Her sister Ranjani Perera is a renowned dance teacher and her younger brother Susil Perera is a popular comedian and musician.

 She is married to Navaratne Aththanayaka.
 She met Navaratne at the State College of Music.
 The couple has three sons - Hely Sajeewa, Chanaka, Samin.
-Her second son Captain Chanaka Sanjeewa died on September 25, 1992 in Pooneryn during Eelam War II.
-Since his death, Aththanayaka quit from singing and start to wear white sarees.
+Her second son Captain Chanaka Sanjeewa died on September 25, 1992, in Pooneryn during Eelam War II.
+Since his death, Aththanayaka quit singing and start to wear white sarees.

 After his son's death, she left Sri Lanka for America in 1992.
 Due to the huge fan demand, she performed a series of successful concerts titled Jeevana Vila Meda in 2012.